hczhu-dotcom/SPIR_design/README.md

 	--output_csv ../BindCraft/your_case_name/bindcraft_summary.csv
 ```

-## Step7: Validating the candidate binders using HelixFold3
+## Step7: Validating the candidate binders using HelixFold 3
 The output binders designed by BindCraft should be further validated by HelixFold3.
 For each candidate binder, three structural models were predicted: the binder-pathogen protein heterodimer, the binder-binder homodimer, and the binder monomer, to evaluate their binding affinity, oligomerization potential, and structural stability, respectively.
 Binders were filtered out if the inter-chain predicted TM-score (ipTM) of the heterodimer was below 0.85, the ipTM of the homodimer was above 0.6, or the predicted TM-score (pTM) of the monomer was below 0.85.
 We suggest to use the api of HelixFold3.

 To predict the structures of binder monomer, run the script: